 Yeah, they’re my thing, but it goes so far beyond that now!
 As an RD I always take a diet approach to the ailment, so naturally, I started with what I eat.
 Pumpkin seeds are a powerhouse of magnesium, the calm mineral, if you will.
 Magnesium is crucial for so many things in the body, including muscle relaxation, regulating heartbeat, and hormone production to name a few.
 It’s such an underrated mineral, and that’s why far after pumpkin season is over you can find me putting pumpkin seeds on my salads, pastas, quinoas, soups, and just munching on them!
 The fiber content doesn’t hurt either!
 I especially make sure they are on my dinner food.
 The MAG helps me calm down at night, especially after a night time workout.
 I know my hair is benefiting from me relaxing and combating stress before it begins.

 Additional hair-specific things I’m using are:

-1) Vital proteins collagen --I'll put a spoonful into my coffee in the morning, or a smoothie later on.
+1) Vital Proteins collagen –I’ll put a spoonful into my coffee in the morning, or a smoothie later on.
 Collagen is all the rage right now for strengthening hair, and nails, and increasing elasticity in the skin.
-I wanted to see if it would help me in this capacity with my hair, so I've been taking it since January.
+I wanted to see if it would help me in this capacity with my hair, so I’ve been taking it since January.
 The verdict?
-My baby hairs are there!
+My baby hairs are looking strong!